Chicago Adopts 2018 IBC and International Existing Building Code

 Thanks go to Tom Lia at the Northern Illinois Fire Sprinkler Advisory Board, NFSA State Coordinator Bob Tinucci, NFSA Director of Codes and Public Fire Protection Jeff Hugo, and numerous partners in life safety who worked tirelessly to get to this point.
 All agree that there is still work to be done.
 But this is a huge step forward in advancing our mission.

 Ever have a question about local codes and standards?
 NFSA members can connect with local chapters or call 443-863-4464 for answers and support from our codes, standards, and engineering experts.
 Not an NFSA member yet?
-Join today!
+Join our association today to learn more about the benefits that come with membership!

 For over a century, the National Fire Sprinkler Association (NFSA) has served as the voice of the fire sprinkler industry.
 Our mission: advocating to protect lives and property through the widespread acceptance of the fire sprinkler concept.
 To join NFSA or learn more about the ways membership can benefit your organization, visit nfsa.org/join.